X-ray particle tracking velocimetry for steady-state rheological characterization: Case study of a complex polymer melt flow in material extrusion additive manufacturing: Results and discussion

-First, we mirrored the data points previously used for fitting the power-law velocity distributions (Fig.~\ref{fig:velocity_profile}) using a spline fit and calculated the magnitude of the difference between mirrored and original data sets as an indirect measure of symmetry.
-It is important to note, however, that deviations identified through this method do not exclusively represent measurement errors, as actual asymmetric flow phenomena may also exist due imperfect alignment of the filament with the barrel.
+To assess uncertainties associated with the X-ray particle tracking method and its parameter choices, first, we mirrored the data points previously used for fitting the power-law velocity distributions (Fig.\ref{fig:particle_paths}) using a spline fit and calculated the magnitude of the difference between mirrored and original data sets as an indirect measure of symmetry (Fig.~S11).
+It is important to note, however, that deviations identified through this method do not exclusively represent measurement errors, as actual asymmetric flow phenomena may also exist due to imperfect alignment of the filament with the barrel.
 Instead, this analysis quantifies the total deviation from ideal behavior resulting from the FFF process, finite sampling times, and visualization inaccuracies.
-This approach yielded an average relative difference of approximately \(5\%\) to \(10\%\), with higher deviations observed near the nozzle boundaries, where the transmission path is narrower, thus reducing particle detectability.
+This approach yielded an average relative difference of approximately \(5\%\), with higher deviations observed near the nozzle boundaries, where the transmission path is narrower, thus reducing particle detectability.